 The project is Canada's most energy-efficient, sustainable green resort.
-The resort's design is based on ECOlibirum principals.
-It employs true geo-thermal heating and other energy efficient and renewable design strategies including PVC collectors, grey water separation and water conservation, heat recovery (HRV), recyling, and supergreen envelopes with R100 roof insulation, R48-60 double walls, R40 slab and perimeter insulation, and triple and quadruple high performance windows.
+The resort's design is based on ECOlibirum principles.
+It employs true geo-thermal heating and other energy efficient and renewable design strategies including PVC collectors, grey water separation and water conservation, heat recovery (HRV), recycling, and supergreen envelopes with R100 roof insulation, R48-60 double walls, R40 slab and perimeter insulation, and triple and quadruple high performance windows.

 MASTER PLANNING OVERVIEW

 "The art of healing comes from nature, not from the physician." ~ Paracelsus

 For millennia, people worldwide have used hot springs for their restorative, natural healing and mystical powers.
 The Takhini Hot Springs therapeutic value was long recognized by local First Nations.
 Over the last century, the warm waters have soothed many Yukoners.
 In recent years, Yukon Hot Springs Resort (formerly Takhini Hot Springs-THS) has become a popular venue for international and local visitors alike, not only to bask in the hot pools, but also to view the awe-inspiring Northern Lights in winter or experience the magic of the Midnight Sun during the summer months.
 The area’s stunning scenery, unique ecosystem, diverse climate, easy access and proximity to Whitehorse all contribute to the attraction of THS as a destination resort.

 PLANNING FOR SUSTAINABILITY: TOWARDS AN ECO VILLAGE RESORT